 - Tripping on a hole in the ground

-Consequence of ankle sprain
+Consequences of ankle sprain

 When an ankle is sprained, the ankle bone itself is uninjured.
 It is the ligaments surrounding the ankle bone that suffer.
 Ligaments are structures in every joint in the body that help control the joint’s movement.
-The ligament will become injured if it is stretched too far and could result in a partial or complete tear.
-There are two different types of an ankle sprain.
+The ligament will become injured if it is stretched too far which could result in a partial or complete tear.
+There are two different types of ankle sprain.

 - The inversion ankle sprain is the most common type of sprain and occurs when the foot falls inward and stretches the outer ligaments too far.
 Pain occurs on the outside of the ankle and not on the inside of the ankle.